www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t8-maintain-live-server.md

 * [ ] Consider automatically sending a mail, when an error happens.
 * [ ] Consider Nix for package management: [Matthew Croughan - Use flake.nix, not Dockerfile - MCH2022 ](https://www.youtube.com/watch?v=0uixRE8xlbY)
 ## Done Tasks
+* [x] Fix `Failed to create driver` at `com.microsoft.playwright.impl.driver.Driver.createAndInstall(Driver.java:105)`. -> Updating and redeploying the software fixed the issue.
 * [x] Restart the server daily automatically.
     * [x] Move automatic update to 3:00 to 3:45.
     * [x] Setup daily restart configuration for at 4:00.